Term Life Insurance

 How much is too much*?

 Life insurance companies are notorious for cancelling policies for those who have lied about their history, in particular DUI offences, but don't worry!
-There are some DUI friendly companies, such as GMAC or Progressive, who will offer highly competitive rates, but they will still view your record.
+There are some DUI friendly companies, such as GMAC or Progressive.
+These will offer highly competitive rates, but they will still view your record.
 It is a myth that there are companies out there that don't.

-So in short, on the bright side, your DUI won't stand against you indefinitely, but it will make your life difficult (or at least less affordable) for a good few years.
-Your best option is to watch your drinking, mind your health, wait for a while, then start looking for a good deal on your life insurance.
-After enough time has passed, insurance providers will look more favorably upon your circumstances and you can expect to pay less for you premium.
+On the bright side, your DUI won't stand against you indefinitely, but it will make your life difficult (or at least less affordable) for a good few years.
+Your best option is to watch your drinking, mind your health, wait for a while, then start looking for a good deal on your policy.
+After enough time has passed, insurance providers will look more favorably upon your circumstances and you can expect to pay less for your premium.

-As tempting as it may be to manipulate the truth slightly when applying for insurance, we recommend that you don't.
-Be sure to be as accurate as possible on your life insurance application about however much you do drink because your policy can easily be (and often is) rescinded if any inaccuracies are discovered (often times after a claim is made).
+As tempting as it may be to manipulate the truth when applying for life insurance, we recommend that you don't.
+Be sure to be as accurate as possible on your application about however much you do drink because your policy can easily be (and often is) rescinded if any inaccuracies are discovered (often times after a claim is made).

 *Bear in mind the legal limit for driving is 0.8% blood alcohol content; little more than a single beer, shot or glass of wine